nicklockwood/Expression/README.md

 Expressions are formed from symbols, defined by the `Expression.Symbol` enum type.
 The default evaluator defines several of these, but you are free to define your own in your custom evaluator function.

 The Expression library supports the following symbol types:

 ```swift
 .constant(String)
 ```

 This is an alphanumeric identifier representing a constant or variable in an expression.
 Identifiers can be any valid sequence of letters and numbers, beginning with a letter, underscore (_), dollar symbol ($), at sign (@) or pound sign (#).

-Like Swift, Expression allows certain unicode chracters in identifier, such as emoji and scientific symbols.
+Like Swift, Expression allows certain unicode characters in identifier, such as emoji and scientific symbols.
 Unlike Swift, Expression's identifiers may also contain periods (.) as separators, which is useful for namespacing (as demonstrated in the Layout app).

 ```swift
 .infix(String)
 .prefix(String)
 .postfix(String)
 ```

 These symbols represent operators.
 Currently operators must be a single character, but can be almost any symbol that wouldn't conflict with the possible identifier names.
 You can overload existing infix operators with a post/prefix variant, or vice-versa.
 Disambiguation depends on the white-space surrounding the operator (which is the same approach used by Swift), although where possible, Expression will attempt to disambiguate from context as well.

 Any valid identifier may also be used as a postfix operator, by placing it after an operator or literal value.
 For example, you could define `m` and `cm` as postfix operators when handling distance logic, or `hours`, `minutes` and `seconds` operators for computing times.

 Operator precedence follows standard BODMAS order, with multiplication/division given precedence over addition/subtraction.
+Prefix operators take precedence over postfix operators, which take precedence over infix ones.
+There is currently no way to specify precedence for custom operators - they all have equal priority to addition/subtraction.

 ```swift
 .function(String, arity: Int)
 ```

 Functions can be defined as any valid identifier followed by a comma-delimited sequence of arguments in parentheses.
 Functions can be overloaded to support different argument counts, but it is up to you to handle argument validation in your evaluator function.